jvdneut/emacs-clojure-vagrant/README.md

 * Set up Vim
 * Set up tmux
 * Opened up port 3449 for browser to connect to Figwheel
+* Changed Vagrant box to be newer version of Ubuntu
+* Added Vagrant script to install Emacs 24.5 from source using linuxbrew

 ### TODO
 * Manage to connect CIDER to Figwheel